 Tables to graphs

-Humans have not evolved to extract information by reading data tables.
-We have evolved to understand visual information.
+Humans have not evolved to decode information from data tables.
+We have evolved to decode visual information.

 Everyone must have heard the proverb that “a picture is worth a thousand words“, or a variation thereof.
-This is wise proverb because it reflects a biological reality.
-It is claimed that humans dedicate more than 50% of their brain’s neuron activity to process visual information.
+This is a highly accurate proverb because it reflects a biological fact.
+It is claimed that humans dedicate more than 50% of their brain’s neuron activity to processing visual information.
 We process nearly 10 million bits of visual information per second, and pre-attentive processing decodes information with high accuracy within 250 milliseconds (Healy and Enns, 2012).

-As an example, consider the following table of iPod volume of sales during 2002-2015:
+As an example, consider the following table of volume of sales of iPods during 2002-2015:

 Give this table your full attention and try to answer the following questions:

-- What information can you decode from this table?
+- What sort of information can you decode by reading this table?